 The Sainte-Justine Circle is a committee of the CHU Sainte-Justine Foundation’s Board of Directors.
 It rallies over a hundred volunteer members to work on four major benefit events each year.
 Their enthusiasm is contagious—and their events are transforming the CHU Sainte-Justine.

-Since 1999, the Sainte-Justine Circle has raised nearly $12 million for the CHU Sainte-Justine’s priority projects.
+Since 1999, the Sainte-Justine Circle has raised over $13 million for the CHU Sainte-Justine’s priority projects.
 This huge support has had major impacts:

 - On neonatal care and research, through the establishment of the Centre of Excellence in Neonatology.
 It will help ensure that premature babies get the best personalized care and enjoy the best possible conditions for their development, from birth through adulthood.